What is a Cohabitation Agreement in California?

-A cohabitation agreement is a private agreement between parties who cohabit without marriage regarding their rights and obligations to certain property.
+A cohabitation agreement is a private agreement between parties who cohabitate without being legally married.
+This document outlines rights and obligations to certain shared properties after the dissolution of the relationship.
 Such an agreement operates similar to how a premarital agreement would operate for married couples.
 However, in contrast to marital agreements, cohabitation agreements are generally the primary source of certain rights between the cohabitating parties.

 Cohabitation agreements can involve provisions governing the rights and responsibilities of the parties in issues such as:

-- Property division: Under California law, divorce couples equally split property that qualifies as “community property.”
-However, when no marriage is involved, the property of cohabitating individuals is not subject to California’s community property rules.
-A cohabitation agreement can help the parties clarify their rights to certain property and organize how to dispose of assets under certain conditions.
+- Property division: A cohabitation agreement can help the parties clarify their rights to certain property and organize how to dispose of assets under certain conditions.

 - Partnership formation: A cohabitation agreement can contain provisions that govern the formation of a joint business between the parties.